kalavaras/LibOVRWrapper/README.md

 Building
 --------

-Open LibOVRWrapper.sln in Visual Studio 2015
+Open and build LibOVRWrapper.sln in Visual Studio 2015

 License
 -------